Gleneagles – Scotland

 Dining: For an unforgettable dining experience, you must try Andrew Fairlie – the only two Michelin starred restaurant in Scotland.
 Head to The Strathearn for a classic silver service or the Birnam Brasserie for some French-American dishes using the finest local Scottish produce.
 The Dormy Clubhouse overlooks the golf courses, and serves a hearty menu of grilled classics with a laid back atmosphere.
 For drinks, the American Bar, inspired by the roaring 20s, is an elegant bar with exceptional service and cocktails.
 Sample some of Scotland’s best whiskies and single malts at the Century Bar, or relax at, Auchterarder 70.

-Activities: Gleneagles is famous for golf but guests can, ride houses, go off-roading, train gundogs or watch them being trained, shoot game, clay pigeon shoot, fish, fly a Harris’ Hawk, play tennis, explore the grounds cycling, try archery, jog along the tails, enjoy pitch and putt, play snooker, master wild life photography, visit the Health Club to partake in a range of fitness classes, or just relax in its luxurious spa.
+Activities: Gleneagles is famous for golf but guests can, ride horses, go off-roading, train gundogs or watch them being trained, shoot game, clay pigeon shoot, fish, fly a Harris’ Hawk, play tennis, explore the grounds cycling, try archery, jog along the tails, enjoy pitch and putt, play snooker, master wild life photography, visit the Health Club to partake in a range of fitness classes, or just relax in its luxurious spa.

 Spa: Luxurious award winning spa that offers an extensive menu of traditional therapies as well as complementary and alternative wellness treatments.
 The Health Club boasts two indoor pools, one heated outdoor pool, a bubble pool and thermal suite.
 Guests also have access to a wide range of fitness classes from Pilates to cardio as well as a well-equipped gym.
 Guests can head to the Bob & Cloche hair and beauty lodge as well, which includes a nail bar, pedicure room, hair salon and treatment rooms.